 There are a number of tools available to analyze technical SEO.
 The W3C Link Checker can identify issues or problems in links, anchors and referenced objects on your website.
 You can get your PageSpeed score and review PageSpeed suggestions to make your website faster with Google’s online PageSpeed Insights tool.

 The term “UX” is a broad term that designers use to include user experience while navigating your website.
 Your UX may be the deciding factor between your website visitors spending time on your website and requesting a case evaluation.

 When looking at your website, don’t just think about how it looks to you.
 Think about how your website looks to injury victims - your prospective clients.
-Is your lawyer website design helpful, is it user friendly, and does it establish credibility?
+Is your lawyer website design helpful, is it user-friendly, and does it establish credibility?
 Does the right tone come across?
 Finally, compare your website to other personal injury lawyers that you know to be your competition.
-If your website looks and feels like it is 10 years old, your potential clients may be more drawn to a competitor’s newer looking website, that is easier to navigate.
+If your website looks and feels like it is 10 years old, your potential clients may be more drawn to a competitor’s newer-looking website, which is easier to navigate.

 Optimized and Compelling Content

 Although Google’s algorithm isn’t published, Google’s SEO Starter guide provides numerous best practices to both optimize content for search and provide relevant, valuable information on your website.
 In other words, Google wants to see your page the same way a website visitor sees it.
 Some of Google’s recommended actions include: